min2ha/ukwa-site/content/target/37073/index.en.md

   "subject": "EU Referendum"
 }

-# Britain Stronger in Europe: More than 150 top scientists explain why leaving the UK would be a disaster

 An open letter written by Stephen Hawkings and signed by Cambridge scientists underlining the importance of the EU for scientific research